chudnov/dqn-trader/README.md

 ### How to run

-**To train a Deep Q agent**, run `python run.py --mode train`.
+**To train a Deep Q agent**, run `python3 run.py --mode train`.
 There are other parameters and I encourage you look at the `run.py` script.
 After training, a trained model as well as the portfolio value history at episode end would be saved to disk.

-**To test the model performance on validation set**, run `python run.py --mode validate --weights <trained_model>`, where `<trained_model>` points to the local model weights file.
+**To test the model performance on validation set**, run `python3 run.py --mode validate --weights <trained_model>`, where `<trained_model>` points to the local model weights file.
 Test data portfolio value history at episode end would be saved to disk.

-**To test the model performance on test set**, run `python run.py --mode test --weights <trained_model>`, where `<trained_model>` points to the local model weights file.
+**To test the model performance on test set**, run `python3 run.py --mode test --weights <trained_model>`, where `<trained_model>` points to the local model weights file.
 Test data portfolio value history at episode end would be saved to disk.

+### Visualize

+**To visualize performance** run `python3 visualize.py --file <pickle_file>`, where `<pickle_file>` points to the local portfolio value history file for a specific train/validate/test file.